 Boating near caves and cliffs impacts nesting seabirds and is hazardous.
 Stay well away from these features.
+Regulations prohibit entry into caves.

 TRIP PLAN

 File a trip plan before you leave on your backcountry trip, with a reliable person and upon completion of your trip, inform your contact that you are out of the backcountry.